 Very early in the game, when you’re escaping a sinking ship, the level design offers you a multitude of choices which way to run.
 Your team is full of experienced, hard dudes, and they know where to go.
 So you follow them, and you get out alive.
 However, the game is sure to give you the choice to go some other route, though that will promptly get you killed.
 In the interest of science, I’ve put a controller in the hands of various friends, and not a single one of them has escaped from the tanker on the first try.
 At the end, they always go the wrong way, and Dreaded White Text tells them “You went the wrong way”.
 And that’s it.
 This seemed to frustrate many of my friends to no end, though I found it chaotically intriguing.
 I kind of wish the game had done more of that.

 For the most part, though, actually playing Call of Duty 4 is entertaining in the most tenuous way.
 The game’s atmosphere works as hard as it can to simply make you feel like you’re a part of these big events.
-You get a very strong sense that you’re fighting with a team, probably because your teammates don’t ever say retarded things to one another, or high-five one-another, and because they actually obtain a significant amount of the kills during a firefight.
-And some of the gunfights are tough; tough enough to make you wonder how real soldiers put up with this shit without, you know, dying.
+You get a very strong sense that you’re fighting with a team, probably because your teammates don’t ever say &^#$#ed things to one another, or high-five one-another, and because they actually obtain a significant amount of the kills during a firefight.
+And some of the gunfights are tough; tough enough to make you wonder how real soldiers put up with this stuff without, you know, dying.
 I guess the absolute animal fear of death has something to do with it.
 However, eventually, Call of Duty 4 managed to win me over, and greatly; its expertly executed atmosphere, and very focused play mechanics didn’t get tiring even as I dropped countless nickels into the slot machine of the moment on some of the more brutal gunfights.
 I started to respect the level design on deeper levels: usually, you’re heading toward waypoints, sometimes while being pursued by bad guys, or sometimes while avoiding lookouts.
 Every once in a while, all hell breaks loose and there are maybe fifteen guys on the top of a hill, which has two staircases and a couple of dirt roads leading up it.
 There’s no set-in-stone way to win each momentary skirmish, though “thinking on your feet” is a really good place to start.
-Shades of Metal Gear Solid 3 start to leak in, eventually, as the game allows you to feel for yourself when you’re doing well or phoning it in: sometimes, a fight will end without you scoring more than four or five kills; you’ll feel like shit for having let your dudes do all the work, and then you’ll notice that two of them died.
+Shades of Metal Gear Solid 3 start to leak in, eventually, as the game allows you to feel for yourself when you’re doing well or phoning it in: sometimes, a fight will end without you scoring more than four or five kills; you’ll feel like stuff for having let your dudes do all the work, and then you’ll notice that two of them died.
 This feeling runs weirdly parallel to the arcade-like action feel of dropping nickels into the slot machine, trying wild tactics, getting shot in the head, trying something crazier next time.
 There you go: Call of Duty 4 effortlessly manages equal parts dramatic catharsis and arcade action.

 There’s a conscientious, well-played part midway through the game, where a soldier on point races up a staircase, only to be grabbed by a Middle-Eastern Individual of Opposing Political Views: if you manage to shoot the attacker, the game awards you with an Xbox Achievement for having saved the guy (who, I notice from the credits, is named after a member of the development team).
 This is clever, mostly, because in many games (even this one) Xbox Achievements tend to award the player for doing arbitrary things that he doesn’t have to do in order to succeed at the game.
 There’s a word that game designers throw around often: “Visual language”.
 Basically, how the game, visually, tells the player that he’s doing something right or wrong; “Achievements”, with their big, bombastic, bloated, banal on-screen explosion of Old-Navy-worthy graphic design, are, to me, at least, the exact opposite of satisfaction: killing the final boss of a game and seeing “Achievement Unlocked: The End!” elicits a VH1 Pop-Up Video sound effect in the middle of my head, and I get something like the inverse of an erection (we call it a “turtle”).
 Yes, “Achievements” are a fragment of the devil, in this “videogame industry”; you can’t even use the points to buy anything.
 I suspect that giving a player an achievement for, you know, ensuring that one of his comrades doesn’t die is Infinity Ward’s way of subverting the masses in as clever a way as possible.
 For one thing, looking out for your own is something someone in the military, fighting a war, is obligated to do.
 On the other hand, each of Call of Duty 4‘s tenuous little gun-versus-gun contests sees you walking the razor’s edge between life and death, and the life and death of your expendable squad-mates; the game is constantly telling the player with its visual language whether he is doing well or not.
 This game is whispering that we don’t need “Achievements”, really, if the game is expertly well-made.